FIPS 140-3 cryptography in IBM Semeru Runtimes

-FIPS 140-3 evaluation technology in IBM Semeru Runtimes
+FIPS 140-3 cryptography solution in IBM Semeru Runtimes

 Note: Information in this guide does not apply for the IBM Semeru Runtime Certified Edition for z/OS.
 For more information about the certified edition, see IBM Semeru Runtime Certified Edition for z/OS documentation.

-This technical preview for FIPS 140-3 is based on code contained in two open-source projects.
+The FIPS 140-3 functionality described in this document is based on code contained in two open-source projects.

 1. The OpenJCEPlusFIPS provider located at OpenJCEPlus.